-The course descriptions below provide a general overview of the content; however, the details are subject to change.
+The MPS degree is 40 credit hours, including 23 core credits, 11 field service credits and 6 elective credits.
+The course descriptions below provide a general overview of the core courses; however, the details are subject to change.

 Ethical and legal considerations shape every aspect of effective public service.
 This course will provide an overview of the primary ethical principles and legal concepts that guide difficult decisions in the public realm.
 Traditional academic study of ethical and legal theory will be combined with practical approaches to problem solving.
 Students will explore issues of economic, political, and social justice through case studies of current issues.
 Students will construct cases that are relevant to their own fields and present them to the class, identifying ethical and legal constraints on decision-making and implementation.

-A career in public service demands a personal dedication and selflessness that leads to building stronger relationships, stronger communities and a more workable and responsive world.
-This course is designed to help students gain knowledge and experience to further their careers in the areas of nonprofit, governmental, political, volunteer, or private sector work.
-The material in this course extends the knowledge and skill sets learned in the Communication and Conflict Transformation and Leadership courses, as well as compliments the students’ ongoing field work.
-The course will draw upon a wide variety of resources in an effort to enhance the students’ personal and professional growth.
+A career in public service requires a personal dedication that leads to building stronger relationships, stronger communities and a more workable and responsive world.
+This seminar is designed to help students gain knowledge and experience to further their public service careers in the areas of nonprofit, governmental, political, volunteer or private sector work.
+The material in this course builds upon the knowledge and skill sets learned in the other courses and compliments the students’ ongoing fieldwork.
+The seminar will draw upon a wide variety of resources and activities in an effort to enhance the students’ personal and professional growth.

 To earn these credits, students will have the option of several courses related to the dynamics of social change.
 Current offerings include: